 Exploiting web-based text for language development

 In this article, we look at the use of word clouds in the English language classroom.
 We look at different tools to help you create word clouds and some ways in which we can use them to help students with their vocabulary and their understanding of syntax whilst developing their reading and speaking skills.
-All downloadables relating to this article can be found in the ‘Related files’ section on the top right-hand side of this page.

 What is a word cloud?

 A word cloud is a colourful and often random arrangement of words which have been taken from a text and formed into a shape.
 Word clouds are usually generated from some kind of text.
 Here is an example:

 As you can see, it produces an attractive visual which can be very useful in forming the basis of many different types of activities both inside and outside the classroom.

 Some word clouds, like the one above, analyze the frequency that words appear in the text and make them bigger.
 Others colour-classify words according to their relationship to themes or word type, so it’s good to think about the type of tool you use to create your word cloud and the types of activities you want to use it for.